lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 <a name="ScheduledDropPath"></a>During the experiments, they discovered that a modified version of [*DropPath*](https://arxiv.org/abs/1605.07648), named *ScheduledDropPath*, significantly improves the final performance of NASNet experiments.
 DropPath stochastically drops out paths (i.e. edges with operations attached in NASNet) with a fixed probability.
 ScheduledDropPath is DropPath with a linearly increasing probability of path dropping during training time.

-[Elsken, et al 2019](https://arxiv.org/abs/1808.05377) pointed out three major advantages of the NASNet search space:
+[Elsken, et al (2019)](https://arxiv.org/abs/1808.05377) point out three major advantages of the NASNet search space:
 1. The search space size is reduced drastically;
 2. The [motif](https://en.wikipedia.org/wiki/Network_motif)-based architecture can be more easily transferred to different datasets.
 3. It demonstrates a strong proof of a useful design pattern of repeatedly stacking modules in architecture engineering.
 For example, we can build strong models by stacking residual blocks in CNN or stacking multi-headed attention blocks in Transformer.